darthspoosky/studio_prep/docs/blueprint.md

 # **App Name**: PrepTalk

 ## Core Features:

-- Hero Section: Display gradient orb-style background with floating icons (representing quiz, writing, AI bot)
+- Hero Section: The text "personalized, AI-powered, practice." uses an animated gradient.
 - Glassmorphic Cards: Implement glassmorphic floating cards similar to Krepling’s Mailchimp/Stripe visual
 - Try Our Tools Section: Create 3 Side-by-side cards (or vertical on mobile) for Mock Interview, Daily Quiz, and Writing Practice using Krepling-style gradient backgrounds and vertical chains
-- Community Feedback Wall: Implement looping real user quotes similar to testimonial sliders in Krepling
+- Community Feedback Wall: Testimonials are used and are looping.
 - Survey CTA: Create a multi-step modal survey for users to input their exam type, frustrations, and feature requests
-- "Why We’re Different" Section: Use animated gradient text inspired by Krepling’s taglines, emphasizing the 'Built with your voice.
-Powered by AI' concept
+- "Why We’re Different" Section: The text is animated with a gradient and emphasizes "Built with your voice.
+Powered by AI."
 - Footer: Design a black background footer with PrepTalk Logo, Roadmap, Contact, and Discord links

 ## Style Guidelines: